VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 ## Live Text
 When the modules are running, and you want to type something in the ChatBox, you cannot do it from in-game.
 VRCOSC takes control of the ChatBox.
-Instead, use the `Type Text:` area above the timeline.
+Instead, use the `Live Text:` area in the ChatBox tab of the run view.

 ## Controls
 Right clicking any layer will give you the option to add a clip to it.
 Right clicking any clip will give you the option to delete it.
 You can resize a clip by dragging either end, and can move a clip by dragging anywhere in the middle.
 You can move a clip between layers by dragging from the middle of a clip into any empty space in a layer.
 This clip will resize if needed.